EveripediaNetwork/wagmi-magic-connector/README.md

 });
 ```

+> Note: `options.additionalMagicOptions.network.chainId` is mandatory for the integration with RainbowKit
+> to properly work.

-and import the above file to your application root where you wrap your application with `WagmiConfig` component.
+Import the above file to your application root where you wrap your application with `WagmiConfig` component.
 pass the ```client``` prop with ```createClient``` instance to the `WagmiConfig` component as shown below:

 ```javascript